Hive-Hexagon/project_arduino/piscine_01/Project_Document.md

 Should this project be successful, we may consider further expanding on this concept and use it as a springboard to partner with Universities & Companies for bigger projects

 ## Objectives
-* Create a fun piscine type of weekend project focused on Arduino programming and electronics.
+* Create a fun piscine type of weekend project focused on Arduino programming and electronics, which will introduce students to embedded systems.
+* Initiate initerest in on-going (solderless) electronics work by students on campus.
+* Set the foundation for future electronics projects and events.
-* Introduce students to embedded systems.
+* Create a marketable event to showcase student talents in working with embedded systems.

 ## Activities
 * A Weekend Piscine.
-* Projects will be done as groups of up to 3 people, an estiated 20 groups (based one previous attendance to Hive's Game Jam)
+* Projects will be done as groups of up to 3 people, for an estimated 20 groups (based one previous attendance to Hive's Game Jam which included around 60 people)
 * The project evaluations begin on Sunday afternoon.
 * Since the hardware components are going to be re-used between projects, students are instructed to record videos of their projects in action.
 The videos will be used for evaluations.
 * To keep things simple, the evaluation requirements will require students to show a working project, and can be evaluated on paper.